The Babylon Bee: As plaintiffs

-A similar bill was passed in Hawaii (SB2687).
-Initially aimed at "deceptive and AI generated deepfakes" the bill expanded to cover satire and parody content aimed at political figures.
-The Babylon Bee, along with Hawaii resident Dawn O'Brien sued Hawaii with the support of the Alliance Defending Freedom.
-Their suit alleges that the Hawaii law regulates political speech.
+A similar bill was passed in Hawaii (SB2687) aimed at political figures.
+Following a suit by The Babylon Bee, and Hawaii resident Dawn O'Brien a federal judge struck down the law noting that "restricts constitutionally protected political speech" and "could conceivably lead to discretionary and targeted enforcement that discriminates based on viewpoint.
+Hawaii chose not to appeal that decision and paid $118,000 for the Babylon Bee's legal fees.

 Amicus briefs

 In Novak v.
 City of Parma, a case arising out of a Facebook page created by Anthony Novak in March 2016 to lampoon a local police department, satire website The Onion filed an amicus brief with the Supreme Court in support of Novak, arguing the police department took action against a clearly satirical expression of speech.
 In October 2022, The Babylon Bee filed an amicus brief as well, supporting The Onions position.
 The Babylon Bee later published, but did not file, a satirical brief in support of the police department, arguing "[i]t is essential to protect those with coercive power who wield it for self-preserving ends ...
 Our society can only function if people get their information from a tightly controlled source that has never lied to us, like the government or the police."
 The Sixth Circuit had ruled that the officers were protected by qualified immunity, and the Supreme Court declined to hear an appeal, leaving the Sixth Circuit decision in effect.

 Following the 2022 passage of The Hateful Conduct Law in New York (Section 394-CCC of New York's General Business law), Eugene Volokh, the Rumble video hosting website, and the Locals crowdfunding website filed a lawsuit seeking an injunction, and a preliminary injunction was granted.
 New York Attorney General Letitia James filed an appeal, which prompted The Babylon Bee to file an amicus brief in September 2023, in which they described the law as "regulat[ing] almost nothing but constitutionally protected speech."

 In response to legislation passed in Florida (Florida SB 7072) and Texas (Texas HB 20) in 2021 aimed to limit social media's ability to regulate content, the NetChoice trade association filed a lawsuit seeking an injunction in Moody v.
 NetChoice, LLC and NetChoice v.
 Paxton.
 Two federal courts of appeals split decisions, with the Fifth Circuit upholding an injunction and the Eleventh overturning an injunction.
 The resulting split prompted the Supreme Court to hear the cases jointly.
 After that announcement, The Babylon Bee and Not the Bee filed a joint amicus brief in January 2024 in support of both states' respective laws, arguing that social media companies have inconsistently applied content moderation standards to target conservative viewpoints.
 In the brief, both The Babylon Bee and Not the Bee claimed they had experienced censorship from large social media platforms.